BurkeBomb/PhysioMulti/README.md

 3. The app loads your `clients` row and:
    - Shows the **Physiotherapy quote builder** if `specialty = physio`
    - Shows the **Anaesthetic quote builder** if `specialty = anaesthetic`

-You can later add more specialties by:

-- Extending the `specialty` enum in the SQL.
-- Creating new builder components.
-- Updating the `switch` in `src/App.jsx`.

 ## 5. Deploying to Vercel